bauwenst/TkTkT/README.md

         BPE paper used word boundaries at the *end* of words (`</w>`).
 Only supporting the start-of-word convention is bad because this deteriorates downstream performance for e.g. Germanic languages, where a compound has its head at the end and hence it should be allowed to tokenise the head with the exact same tokens as it would be if it was isolated.
-8. In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
+8. In the little HuggingFace tokeniser documentation that does exist, there are so many theoretical inaccuracies (e.g. for WordPiece and KudoPiece/ULM) that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
     Their [explanation for KudoPiece](https://huggingface.co/learn/nlp-course/chapter6/7), an algorithm which itself was already poorly explained originally, is mathematically absurd.

-There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design than `tokenizers`, but also sticks to
-BPE and KudoPiece.
+There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design than `tokenizers`, but also sticks to BPE and KudoPiece.

 ## Pronunciation
 The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this.